dasdigidings/basicstation/README.md

 The Basics Station protocol enables the LoRa gateways with a reliable and secure communication between the gateways and the cloud and it is becoming the standard Packet Forward protocol used by most of the LoRaWAN operators.

-By using a docler-compose build we are able to run other container aswell, in this instance a collectd client to transmit metadata from the gateway to a collectd server.
+By using a docker-compose build we are able to run other container aswell, in this instance a collectd client to transmit metadata from the gateway to a collectd server.
 Feel free to change the YAML for docker-compose to add more container or change the container.

 ## Getting started